-Our amended and restated bylaws and our corporate governance guidelines provide our Board with flexibility to combine or separate the positions of Chairman of the Board and Chief Executive Officer and to implement a lead independent director in accordance with its determination that using one or the other structure would be in the best interests of our Company.
+Our Bylaws and our corporate governance guidelines provide our Board with flexibility to combine or separate the positions of Chairman of the Board and Chief Executive Officer and to implement a lead independent director in accordance with its determination that using one or the other structure would be in the best interests of our Company.
 Currently, the Board has determined that it is in the best interests of the Company to have a separate Chairman and Chief Executive Officer.
 Mr. Legler currently serves as the Chairman of the Board, and Mr. Singleton currently serves as the Chief Executive Officer of the Company.
 In his role as Chairman, Mr. Legler has the authority to call, and presides over, the executive sessions of the Board consisting solely of independent directors, in which our non-independent directors do not participate.
 Mr. Legler also serves as a liaison to management on behalf of the non-employee members of the Board.
+Mr. Legler is not eligible to be renominated as a director because the Company's corporate governance guidelines prohibit nominating a director to a new term if he or she would be age 80 or older at the time of election unless the Board approves an exception on a case by case basis.